shallwaycn/shaderninja/README.md

 ## Author
 [Shallway](http://shallway.ninja)

-I'm not good at javascript, and this is my first javascript project(>_<).
+This is my first javascript project(>_<).
 If you have any feedback, ideas or issues feel free to contact shallwaycn@gmail.com or create an Issue on Github.